-Figure 75 shows the effect of enhanced resolution on a single-shot mechanical vibration, where the trace is scaled according to the event which caused the trigger, but the small vibrations in the tail of the response are also of interest.
-The lower grid shows the original signal, the bottom trace being the expansion (\times 5 vertically, \times 10 horizontally) of the trace above.
-The expansion is of approximately the 7th time division from the left.
-The upper grid shows the same signals after 3-bit resolution enhancement.
-Without enhanced resolution the small oscillations were completely lost in the noise, but with it the approximately 1 mV oscillations can easily be seen and measured.
+Figure 82 shows the effect of enhanced resolution on a single-shot mechanical vibration, where the trace is scaled according to the event which caused the trigger, but the small vibrations in the tail of the response are also of interest.
+The top grid shows the original signal, the grid below being the expansion ($\times 10$ horizontally) of the original trace.
+The expansion is of approximately the 5th time division from the left.
+The bottom two grids show the same signals after 3-bit resolution enhancement.

 For the above case the filtering effect of the enhanced resolution function is also shown in the frequency domain by the FFT function (available as an option).
-Figure 76 shows the power spectrum of the signals in Figure 75.
-The upper trace is the spectrum of channel 2, and the lower trace is the spectrum of Function E, i.e. channel 2 after enhanced resolution filtering.
-The 3.0 bit enhancement filter has a -3 dB bandwidth of 0.016 times the Nyquist frequency, which is about 1/6th of a horizontal division.
+Figure 83 shows the power spectrum of the signals in Figure 82.
+The upper trace is the spectrum of Channel 1, and the lower trace is the spectrum of Function C, i.e. Channel 1 after enhanced resolution filtering.
+The 3.0-bit enhancement filter has a -3 dB bandwidth of 0.016 times the Nyquist frequency, which is about 0.16 horizontal divisions in this case.

 The filter removes energy from the signal above this frequency.
 The residual spikes in the lower trace at the -80 dB level are due to the processing noise (finite arithmetic effects) of long FFT computations.

-Figure 77 shows a relatively noise-free step response (upper trace).
-The middle trace is the expansion (\times 5 vertically, \times 25 horizontally) of this step response in the region of the initial peak.
-The lower trace, which is the expansion of the same step response after

-1-bit enhanced resolution filtering, clearly shows the advantage of even a modest resolution enhancement of 1 bit.
+Figure 84 shows a step response with some ringing (upper trace).
+The lower trace is the expansion ($\times 2.5$ vertically, $\times 100$ horizontally) of this step response in the region of the initial peak.
+The middle trace, which is the expansion of the same step response after 1-bit enhanced resolution filtering, clearly shows the advantage of even a modest resolution enhancement of 1 bit.